katzazakis/A314cp-SD/README.md

-# I will not share premade SD Images anymore, Sorry.
+# I will not share premade SD Images at the moment, Sorry.
-Be careful what you do and never use full install scripts from unknown sources!
+Be careful what you do and never use install scripts from unknown sources!